kapouer/domt/README.md

   - function, obj is the result of fun(obj, paths)

-* the descendants with attribute "repeat" repeats the node (and its content) by iterating over the given accessor.
+* the descendants with attribute "repeat" repeats the node (and its content) by iterating over accessed data.
   If a value is :
   - undefined or null, obj isn't changed
   - string, path is used as an accessor of obj
   - function, obj is the result of fun(obj, paths) Current item has two special properties: #key and #val.
+  Accessed data can be iterated if it is :
+  - an array
+  - an object with length property and .item(i) method
+  - finally the object is looped as an hash array

 Operations on instances